Arakiss/gitmuse/README.md

 ## Configuration (Optional)

 GitMuse can be configured to match your preferences.
-Optionally, create a `gitmuse.json` file in your project root or home directory to customize the settings:
+You can create a `gitmuse.json` file in one of the following locations (in order of precedence):

+1. In your current project directory
+2. In your home directory: `~/.config/gitmuse/gitmuse.json`
+3. In the global configuration directory: `/etc/gitmuse/gitmuse.json`

+The configuration file should follow this structure:

 ```json
 {